#1 fund for weathering market ups and downs3

-There are different rules if you have reached the age you can access your super (between age 55 and 60 depending on your date of birth).
+There are different rules if you have reached the age you can access your super (currently between age 57 and 60 depending on your date of birth).
 In this case, you must:

 Keep in mind that if you are aged 65 or over, you can access your super without restrictions, even if you are still working or looking for work.

-If you are aged 60 to 64, you can access your super as long as you are retired.
+If you are over the age you can access your super and under 64 years old, you can access your super as long as you are retired.
 If you're not ready to retire, you could start receiving regular payments from your super by opening a Transition to Retirement Income account.

 Learn more about how to make a withdrawal from your super.

 Taking out your super due to "financial hardship" is different from accessing your super on "compassionate grounds".